Chickens have feelings just like you do. According to studies, they experience negative emotions like fear and also positive ones like happiness.

 To keep the chicken coop cool, you need to provide shade outside and as much ventilation as possible inside, alter insulation and bedding, and strategically utilize cold water and ice.

-Diet the birds their regular feed on hot days.
+Feed the birds their regular diet on hot days.
 Carbohydrate-rich foods, such as scratches, should be avoided because they will make the chickens feel warmer.

 Replace used supplies in your First Aid Kit